auriq/essentia_docs/source/tutorial/aqtools/index.rst

 encountered in a typical data processing workflow.

-- :doc:`aq_pp tutorial` : The heart of the package is the preprocessor, ``aq_pp``
+- :doc:`aq_pp tutorial` : Essentia's heart is the preprocessor, ``aq_pp``
 - :doc:`aq_udb tutorial` : Essentia's scalability comes from interacting with its database, ``aq_udb``
-- udb : The distributed, in memory, hash based database
+- :doc:`logcnv tutorial` : Essentia's versatile log file format converter.
 - loginf : File content analyzer.
 Determines many useful properties of the data.
+.. - udb : The distributed, in memory, hash based database
-- logconv : Log file converter
+.. - logconv : Log file converter

+..
+The heart of the package is the preprocessor, ``aq_pp``